surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 Don't let this scare you though.
 There's a lot to be gained from proper and creative use of feedback.
 Changing the character of filters, making filters interact together, making basic physical models, making sounds that are just about to break apart.
-It is one of those things that make SURGE special.
+It is these things that make **Surge** truly special.

 ### Filter controls

-Type – Selects the type of the filter.
+**Type** – Selects the type of the filter.
 There are 10 choices.
-Off, 2-pole low-pass, 4-pole low-pass, 4-pole low-pass ladder filter, 2-pole high-pass, 4-pole high-pass, band-pass, notch, comb-filters with both positive and negative polarity and a sample\&hold module.
+Off, 2-pole low-pass, 4-pole low-pass, 4-pole low-pass ladder filter, 2-pole high-pass, 4-pole high-pass, band-pass, notch, comb-filters with both positive and negative polarity and a sample&hold module.

 **Subtype** – Selects variations of each filter type.
 The difference can vary from subtle to radical depending on how the filter is used.
 See